Spinning disc confocal microscope facility

 User Instructions and Precautionary Measures

-We shall accept online registration only through the IRCC webpage.
+• Only online registration through the IRCC webpage will be accepted.
 If you need to cancel your slot, send an email immediately with an explanation.

-USB drives are strictly prohibited for copying data to minimize virus-related issues.
-You are requested to bring a new blank CD to transfer your data.
+• USB drives are strictly not allowed for copying data to minimize virus-related issues.
+The data can be shared in the cloud or you need to bring a new blank CD/DVD to transfer your data.
+All data must be transferred within 15 days of imaging.
+Without exception.

 Applications